asyncapi/website/pages/docs/tutorials/slackbot-websocket-tutorial.md

 Your AsyncAPI document needs to be very clear on the type of event it is expected to receive.
 Here's where the `messages` component steps in.
 Using the `payload` property, you can specify what these events should look like, their structure, and what content they carry.

 The `payload` attribute specifies the name, format, and description of all expected properties, and can even set constant values that must be followed during schema validation.
-For example, in `reactionPayload` schema definition, any API message received from this channel must follow the constant value for the `reaction` property which is clearly defined as “heart”.
+For example, in `reaction` schema definition, any API message received from this channel must follow the constant value for the `reaction` property which is clearly defined as “heart”.

 The `const` value feature ensures that the data exchanged through your API complies with your specified constants, helping to maintain data integrity and accuracy.